mixedbredie/qgis-gazetteer-search/README.md

 3. Create a file called llpg.py (ie, the same name that you specified in the config.ini file) – see the attached version to duplicate and edit (the URL will need to be changed to point to your own web server).

-4. On the web server machine, install Python 2.7 and psycopg2 from http://www.stickpeople.com/projects/python/win-psycopg/2.4.6/psycopg2-2.4.6.win32-py2.7-pg9.2.2-release.exe.
+4. On the web server machine, install Python 2.7 (http://www.python.org/download/releases/2.7.5/) and psycopg2 ( http://www.stickpeople.com/projects/python/win-psycopg/) choosing the correct version to match your set up.

 5. You could use the latest Apache web server (http://www.apachehaus.com/cgi-bin/download.plx) installed on your own PC in which case the URL will be http://localhost/cgi-bin/llpg_pg.py otherwise if installed on another machine adjust the URL accordingly.